VectorBarks/smart-climate/README.md

 ## Overview

 Smart Climate Control is a Home Assistant custom integration that creates a virtual climate entity to compensate for temperature sensor inaccuracies in any climate control device.
-Using a hybrid approach of immediate rule-based control with background machine learning, it maintains your desired room temperature based on external trusted sensors.
+Using a hybrid approach of immediate rule-based control with **lightweight learning intelligence**, it maintains your desired room temperature based on external trusted sensors.

+**🎉 Phase 2A Complete**: Now includes intelligent pattern learning, UI controls, and persistent learning across Home Assistant restarts!

 ## Important Notice